CloudLabsAI-Azure/Capstone-Project/Solution-Guide/soln-guide.md

 In this challenge, you will create a multi-agent system that takes the user's request and feeds it to a collection of agents.
 Each agent will have its own persona and responsibility.
 The final response will be a collection of answers from all agents that together will satisfy the user's request based on each persona's area of expertise.

-## Task 1 - Microsoft Model Deployment & Environment Configuration
+## Task 1 - Microsoft Foundry Model Deployment & Environment Configuration

 1. Navigate to `https://portal.azure.com` and log in with your Azure credentials.